 You plan on catering with your favorite food truck and want the dessert to be just as easy and delectable as the tacos you and your honey love.
 So, what do you do?
 Simple—doughnuts.
 Maybe a small cake topper for you and your beloved to cut, but sticking to finger foods suits your type of soiree.
 After all, you want everyone dancing, eating, and drinking all at once!

-The Ivory over Nude lace of Dakota by Sottero and Midgley gives that sexy tattoo-lace vibe that perfectly compliments the carefree ethos of the boho bride.
-Or, for the budget-conscious boho bride, check out Seraphina by Rebecca Ingram.
+The Ivory over Nude lace of Dakota by Sottero and Midgley gives that sexy tattoo-lace vibe that perfectly complements the carefree ethos of the boho bride.
+Or, for the budget-conscious boho bride, check out Greta by Rebecca Ingram.

 The Romantic Wedding